9 Spots for a Last-Minute Getaway to Butte County

 For locals, a nostalgic itch might be the motivation; for others, off-the-radar surprises can still be found around the area.
 Here are nine last-minute ways to get away in Butte County.

-Museum of Northern California Art (monca)
+Museum of Northern California Art

-A recently revamped facility on Chico’s botanically beautiful Esplanade, the Museum of Northern California Art (monca) is a fantastic place to absorb some culture and leave a little more knowledgeable than you entered.
+The Museum of Northern California Art (monca) is a fantastic place to absorb some culture and leave a little more knowledgeable than you entered.
 An ideal part of a summer day off (getting indoors during Chico summers is always a good idea), visitors can enter for just $5 (for students and children, it’s free) and enjoy a local celebration of regional artists.

 North Table Mountain Ecological Reserve

-A mild hike locally famous for its wildflower bloom in the spring, Table Mountain is one of the county’s best easygoing outdoor activities, quickly accessible from all over the area.
+A mild hike locally famous for its wildflower bloom in the spring, North Table Mountain Ecological Reserve is one of the county’s best easygoing outdoor activities, quickly accessible from all over the area.
 Whether you’re jamming over to the trail after work, or trying to fill up a weekend day with some sun, this super-popular natural reserve in Oroville is a worthy trip.
 Bring good shoes, take lots of photos, and always Leave No Trace.

 Downtown Chico

 Chicoans looking to socialize, find live music, or grab a tasty bite are spoiled with the option of being within minutes of Downtown Chico’s offerings, and there are many.
 During the spring and summer months, Downtown transforms into a social bazaar for the Thursday Night Market, complete with produce, flowers, and food vendors, assorted food trucks, and the occasional concert-like setting at City Plaza.
-You can find more mellow scenes here, too (an ice cream cone at Shubert’s or Sweet Chico Confections comes to mind), and Downtown is the best place in town for some retail therapy—quality locally owned shops abound.
+You can find more mellow scenes here, too (an ice cream cone at Shubert’s or Sweet Chico Confections comes to mind), and Downtown is the best place in town for some retail therapy — quality locally owned shops abound.

 Downtown Oroville

-History is one of the primary draws to Oroville’s downtown—it was a major gold rush town, given its prominent mining location on the Feather River—but it also has undergone a recent revitalization to support local business while still honoring the past.
+History is one of the primary draws to Oroville’s downtown — it was a major gold rush town, given its prominent mining location on the Feather River — but it also has undergone a recent revitalization to support local business while still honoring the past.

 Lower Bidwell Park